 Core program hours are Monday to Friday, 9 a.m. to 4 p.m. with assigned parent or guardian pick-up and drop-off times.
 Families will be assigned a 15-minute drop-off time between the hours of 8 to 9 a.m. and a 15-minute pick-up time of between the hours of 4 and 5 p.m. and will be notified of their designated time via email one week prior to camp begins.
 No extended care will be offered this year.

-NOTE: All campers must be dropped off and picked up by a parent or guardian who can attest to the camper’s health.
+NOTE: All campers must be dropped off and picked up by a parent or guardian aged 16 years or older who can attest to the camper’s health.
 Campers will not be allowed to sign themselves in or out.

-The week prior to your camper attending camp, you will receive an email from a Camp Coordinator with forms you will need to fill out, instructions on our drop-off and pick-up procedure, other camp procedures and guidelines that you and your camper need to be aware of and general information about the program.
-If you still have questions after reading through the information, the email will include an option to have a phone conversation with the Coordinator prior to camp.
+You will receive an email one week prior to the program start date with forms you will need to fill out, instructions on our drop-off and pick-up procedures, other program details and guidelines that you and your child need to be aware of as well as general information about the program.
+If you still have questions after reading through the information, the email will include an option to have a phone conversation with the Coordinator prior to the program start date.
 As our staff are busy with preparations and training, we ask that you wait to ask questions until you receive this email.

 NOTE: Please ensure your Play Your Way Online registration account includes an email address you check frequently.

-Our staffing model will be one Camp Counsellor for each group of eight children, with additional staff present for planning, oversight, coordination and cleaning.
-Siblings and members of the same household will be included in the same camper group as much as possible.
+Our staffing model will be one leader for each group of eight to ten children, with additional staff present for planning, oversight, coordination and cleaning.
+Siblings and members of the same household will be included in the same group as much as possible.

 Urgent questions can be forwarded to .
 We will reply as soon as possible.